 "I put you on a pedestal and I find you have feet of clay.
 You have blurred the image which I formed of you.
 I can never think of you again without picturing you as you stood in that saloon, stammering and helpless...."
 "Well, what can you do when your pianist runs out on you?"
-"You could have done something!"
-The words she had spoken only yesterday to Jane Hubbard came back to her.
-"I can't forgive a man for looking ridiculous.
+"You could have done something.
+I can't forgive a man for looking ridiculous.
 Oh, what, what," she cried, "induced you to try to give an imitation of Bert Williams?"
 Sam started, stung to the quick.